Super Inggo 1.5: Ang Bagong Bangis

-Super Inggo 1.5: Ang Bagong Bangis (lit.
-The New Wildness) is a prequel installment of the series as a prelude following the same title in 2006 after 1 year and it was aired for 7 weeks only.
+Super Inggo 1.5: Ang Bagong Bangis (lit. the new wildness) is a Philippine television drama action superhero series broadcast by ABS-CBN.
+The series is a sequel to 2006 Philippine television drama series of the same title.
+Directed by Gilbert G. Perez, it stars Makisig Morales in the title role.
+It aired on the network's Saturday evening line up and worldwide on TFC from November 3 to December 15, 2007, replacing John en Shirley and was replaced by Sabado Movie Specials.

 Plot

 In Super Inggo 1.5: Ang Bagong Bangis, Budong/Super Inggo continues his exciting journey as the ultimate Pinoy kid superhero.
 Can the power of his pure, kind heart overpower his haunting past?
 Will this be enough for him to save his family and friends from the Prince of Darkness and his legions?

 What is the measure of a true superhero?
 This is the question that our young protagonist will try to answer in Super Inggo 1.5.
 Budong and his family have transferred to the town of San Roque after fleeing their old town Sto.
 Nino, which was attacked by giant monsters.
-He will meet Lola Facunda, the mother of Pacita and Super Inday; as well as new friends such as Bokia, the talking cellphone (a play on the cellphone brand, Nokia); and Chin-Chin Tsinelas, Budong's crush.
+He will meet Lola Facunda, the mother of Pacita and Super Inday; as well as new friends such as Bokia, the talking cellphone (a play on the cellphone brand, Nokia); and Chin-Chin Tsinelas.